KDjnkns/Osu-Songs-Extracter/README.md

-# Osu-Songs-Extracter
+# Osu-Songs-Extractor
-Osu song extracter written on java
+Osu song extractor written on java

 Choose your osu! directory and the directory for your osu! songs.
 Make one click and whole .mp3 files will be exported and renamed fastly and easily!